The organ is essentially a polyphonic instrument, which makes the fugue the organ piece "par excellence."

 If we're not ready to speed up the tempo in our practicing of a new fugue, then working in a faster tempo will just damage the texture, but if we're ready to play it a little faster, it can be helpful to work in smaller fragments at a time.

-We need to understand that this is a struggle, to learn a fugue, and when we play it with stops we need to play these fragments repeatedly, not just once.
+We need to understand that this is a struggle, a gradual process, to learn a fugue, and when we play it with stops we need to play these fragments repeatedly, not just once.

-Whenever we're playing a piece of music just once in practice and then playing another piece, it doesn't count as complete practice; also, when we're practicing the manual parts of organ fugues on a piano, it helps to sing the pedal part, as it will help develop a sense of pitch as well as complete the texture of the music.
+Whenever we try to play a new fugue just once and then move to another piece, it doesn't count as complete practice; also, when we're practicing the manual parts of organ fugues on a piano, it helps to sing the pedal part, as it will help develop a sense of pitch as well as complete the texture of the music.